AZM999/pre-task_LFX_Wasmedge-piper/README.md

-# Pre-Taska for LFX Mentorship project " Support piper as a new backend of the WASI-NN WasmEdge plugin"
+# Pre-Tasks for LFX Mentorship project " Support piper as a new backend of the WASI-NN WasmEdge plugin"

 This repo contains the record of pre-qualifying task for the LFX Mentorship project.
 I am using Debian 12 Bookworm